Collaborative Watershed Projects

 Improving Free Public Access

 In many sections of the Blackstone’s 48 miles, recreational paddling access is limited.
-Access and portages around the numerous dams are often informal, down steep slopes, through yards of poison ivy, or otherwise not maintained.
-While groups like Friends of The Blackstone have made significant progress over the last few decades, there is so much more to be done - and those brave enough to explore are rewarded with natural beauty and diverse wildlife.
+Access and portages around the numerous dams are often informal, down steep slopes, through yards of poison ivy, or not maintained.
+While groups like Friends of The Blackstone have made significant progress over the last few decades, there is much more to be done to improve equitable recreational access to the river.

-Explore a new paddling access guide to help clarify where and how to explore this amazing river.
-Learn about the different river sections, opportunities for put ins, portaging, local history, and more.
+Explore a new paddling access guide to help clarify where and how to explore this amazing river, including put-in locations and how to portage dams.

 Culvert Assessment Trainings